jbush001/NyuziProcessor/README.md

 	sudo apt-get -y install autoconf cmake gcc g++ bison flex python perl emacs curl openjdk-7-jdk zlib1g-dev swig python-dev libxml2-dev libedit-dev ncurses-dev libsdl2-dev gtkwave imagemagick

+*Emacs is used for [verilog-mode](http://www.veripool.org/wiki/verilog-mode) AUTO macros.
+The makefile can execute this operation in batch mode*

 ### Install Prerequisites For MacOS

 These instructions assume Mavericks or later.
 If you don't have XCode